IRedDragonICY/Optimize-Voltage-for-Adreno-650/README.md

 | 621000000 | 129 | 0,5725 | 11 | 1 | 11 | 11 | 1 | 11 | 0x802b5ffd |
 | 514900000 | 65 | 0,4125 | 5 | 1 | 6 | 5 | 1 | 6 | 0x802b5ffd |
 | 443890000 | 1 | 0,2525 | 1 | 1 | 5 | 1 | 1 | 5 | 0x802b5ffd |
+P.S.
+0x802b5ffd meaning Dynamic Voltage

 # Bugs
 If there are force closed or graphical issues, please report in the  [issues](https://github.com/IRedDragonICY/Optimize-Voltage-for-Adreno-650/issues/new).

 P.S.
-Karena ini silicon lottery, ada beberapa chipset yang mengalami permasalahan di atas.
+Because this is a silicon lottery, there are some chipsets that have problems above.

 # Thanks to
 * **[@libxzr](https://github.com/libxzr)** for KonaBess App.